OsmanKAYI/full-stack-roadmap/linux/setup.necessary.features.on.linux.24.04.md

 ## Localsend

-- Localsend is a free, open-source, cross-platform application that allows you to share files to nearby devices.
+- LocalSend is a cross-platform app that enables secure communication between devices using a REST API and HTTPS encryption.
+Unlike other messaging apps that rely on external servers, LocalSend doesn't require an internet connection or third-party servers, making it a fast and reliable solution for local communication.

 ```bash
 # download the latest version of LocalSend